 By plane

 The main advantage of flying is the time it saves.
 For example, a plane journey from Zagreb to Dubrovnik takes only an hour, while traveling overland would take an entire day.
 Croatia Airlines operates domestic flights between Zagreb and Pula, Split, Zadar, and Dubrovnik.
 The cost of flights can vary significantly depending on the time of year and how far in advance you book.
 European Coastal Airlines provides short-hop flights from Split to Jelsa and Vela Luka, as well as from Pula to Mali Lošinj and Rab using their fleet of seaplanes.
 Timetables and prices vary according to demand.
-That’s why this Croatian Guide recommends keeping track of fllights in order to get the most valuable deal.
+This Croatian Guide recommends tracking flights to get the most valuable deal.

 By car